LasseKrarup/TheHideout/content/pages/about/pricing/index.md

       fully qualified engineer
     title: 1 day in the Hideout studio
     price: 3.500 DKK (VAT incl. so no VAT will be added to the total cost.)
+  - title: Album ( Example )
+    content: |-
+      5 days in the studio.

+      Mixing and mastering of 10 song ( Including two revisions )

+      Photoshoot in the studio. ( separate day)
+    price: 24.000 DKK  (VAT incl. so no VAT will be added to the total cost)
   - title: Livesession in the studio ( Video, audio and visual postwork )
     content: |-
       9 hours recording / video session in the studio .\